Katsumi Nomizu: Life and career

-Over the course of his career, Katsumi Nomizu was influential in determining the course of differential geometry by stressing what he called the structural approach.
+Over the course of his career, Nomizu was influential in determining the course of differential geometry by stressing what he called the structural approach.
 In 1965, he edited the Proceedings of a United States-Japan Seminar in Differential Geometry that he helped to organize for the National Science Foundation.
 He was invited to visiting positions in Berlin, Bonn, Strasbourg, and Rio de Janeiro.
 Among his nearly one hundred papers and articles and seven books, he had twenty-three co-authors from Belgium, Brazil, China, Germany, Italy, Japan, Poland, Yugoslavia and the U.S.

 In his teaching career he helped 13 students from Brown and 1 from MIT obtain a Ph.D.
-According to the Mathematics Genealogy Project, Professor Nomizu has seventeen mathematical grandchildren.
+According to the Mathematics Genealogy Project, Nomizu has seventeen mathematical grandchildren.
 On the occasion of his seventieth birthday in 1994, a large group of students, co-authors and colleagues gathered for a six-day celebration co-sponsored by the Catholic Universities of Brussels and Leuven, leading to a Festschrift in his honor containing 62 papers with authors from 18 countries.
 Also in 1994 his final book was published: Affine Differential Geometry, co-authored with Takeshi Sasaki.

-Katsumi Nomizu retired from Brown University in 1995 as the Florence Pierce Grant University Professor.
+Nomizu retired from Brown University in 1995 as the Florence Pierce Grant University Professor.
 He served as editor of a collection of papers on number theory and algebraic geometry published by the American Mathematical Society in 1996.
 He received international awards from Germany, Japan and Italy for his writing and leadership.

 Nomizu died on November 5, 2008, in Providence, Rhode Island.
-He is survived by his wife Kimimo and his four children: Naomi, Yvonne, Simone and Raymond and now ten familial grandchildren.
+He is survived by his wife Kimiko and his four children: Naomi, Yvonne, Simone and Raymond and now ten familial grandchildren.
 In his obituary his family noted that he was known for his "fierce intellect, wry humor, and gentle soul".